lmeyre/lem_in/README.md

 # lem_in
 Algorithm project where a certain amount of ants should find the best path through a labyrinth, but cannot take the same path at the same time.
 The algorithm should find all the best path, and split the ants in them.

+The goal is to make all the ants go from the starting rooms to the ending rooms in the less amount of "rounds".
+Each ant can move to an adjacent room during one round, one by one in gallery.

+In order to archieve this in the minimum amount of round, the ants should not be splitted fairly between each path, because some are faster than other.
+Also, the ants should not go all inside the faster path.

 **Usage**

 To build: